sourcegraph/handbook/content/company-info-and-process/diversity-equity-and-inclusion/gender-diversity.md

 ## How is the cohort operated?

 The cohort is still just getting started, and operations will likely evolve over time.
 The group is presently being led by [Kelli Rockwell](../../team/index.md#kelli-rockwell), software engineer from Batch Changes, with support from executive sponsor [Carly Jones](../../team/index.md#carly-jones), VP of Talent and People.

 The cohort primarily operates out of its public slack channel, #gender-diversity-allies.
 The cohort also has an opt-in private Discord server to function as a dedicated safe space for its members who aren’t participating as allies.
+The Discord server includes a channel for keeping in touch with alums from the group, as well.

 The group + allies has a casual biweekly coffee meeting as well as other ad hoc syncs.
 Planning and execution for other regular cohort activities is still being worked out but may involve:

 - Virtual team-building activities
 - Members pairing